Gunfire, shootings and panic mar American weekend - NewsBreak

 “Many more people would have died last night if not for a responsible armed citizen,” Ison said.

-The three people who died were in addition to the 20-year-old shooter.
-Police did not yet know a motive.
+The three people who died were in addition to the killer.
+Police identified him as 20-year-old Jonathan Sapirman, but did not yet know a motive.

-Ison said the man used an AR-15-style rifle during the shooting, firing 24 rounds within two minutes.
-Investigators found another one and magazines with more than 100 rounds of ammunition in the bathroom.
-They also found a handgun on the shooter.

 HOUSTON